yxlao/Open3D/src/Cuda/README.md

 come out.
 Work around: uncomment `EIGEN_DEVICE_FUNC` in Eigen's headers.
 - DO NOT add boundary checks in frequently accessed functions, such as get(), push_back(), etc. Check them outside (or just ignore them first...)
+- Never abuse `inline` for non-trivial functions.
+NVCC will cry!